vinipsmaker/tufao/README.md

 Qt 5.0 or later is required for 1.x series.
 Qt 4.7 or later is required to 0.x series.

+NOTE:
+If you intend to create a CPack-based installer, just run:

+    # To create a binary distribution:
+    cpack -C CPackConfig.cmake

+    # To create a source distribution:
+    cpack -C CPackSourceConfig.cmake

+    # To create a Windows NSIS-based installer:
+    cpack -GNSIS

+### Documentation

 To generate the documentation, just run doxygen using Doxyfile as configuration file and the documentation will be generated in the folder doc.
 The documentation is available in the following formats: